sarah11918/jbrains/src/content/docs/experience.md

 ## A note to companies

 I offer this mentoring service to individuals, but companies also hire me for this style of incremental consulting at a distance.
-If you’re bigger than a “one-person show”, then please [read more about how to book a working session with me](https://book.jbrains.ca).
+If you’re bigger than a “one-person show”, then please [read more about how to book a working session with me](/working-sessions/).
 This service is not suitable for me to mentor a team nor to do roving consulting for various teams within a larger organization.
-If you need a more comprehensive program than merely the occasional working session, then find out more at https://consulting.jbrains.ca.
+If you need a more comprehensive program than merely the occasional working session, then [explore my consulting services](/consulting/).

 If you’re an individual working in a larger organization, then please join us!
 If, over time, you decided that it would benefit the organization to engage me, then we would know enough by then to start designing a coaching program that fits your wider community.